richardbogad/infinitra/README.md

 We welcome contributions from the community to help shape INFINITRA.

+NOTE:
+At this early stage, the main logic of INFINITRA is implemented in a core DLL.
+We plan to introduce interfaces soon to allow users to add modular, custom content.

 ### How to Contribute:

 1. **Fork the Repository:** Click on the 'Fork' button at the top right of the GitHub page.